ageapps/polymer-style-guide/README.md

 <a name="functions"></a>
 ## Functions

-All functions defined inside a component whose name consiss of more than one word are always written using *lowerCamelCase*.
+All functions defined inside a component, whose names consist of more than one word are always written using *lowerCamelCase*.

-In this matter, following the [Clean Code](http://blog.cleancoder.com/) guidelines, functions are defined considering, ***"Do one thing"*** and ***"Don´t repeat yourself"*** principles.
+In this matter, following the [Clean Code](http://blog.cleancoder.com/) guidelines, functions, are defined considering the ***"Do one thing"*** and ***"Don´t repeat yourself"*** principles.

-Since in most cases, functions inside a polymer component are changing it´s properties, functions should have as less arguments as possible, this means that the mayority of custom functions will be **niladic** and will mutate the component iniside it.
+Since, in most cases, functions inside a polymer component are changing it´s properties, they should have the smallest number of arguments.
+It means that the mayority of custom functions will be **niladic** and will mutate the component iniside them.

 When defining custom/helper functions, the definition should be as representative as possible, regardless of the name´s length.